Mr0o/PegglePy/README.md

 ```
 python3 run.pyw -d
 ```
--  You may pass the arguement '--no-cphysics to start the game without using the C implementation of the physics calculations
+-  You may pass the arguement '--no-cphysics' to start the game without using the C implementation of the physics calculations
 ```
 python3 run.pyw --no-cphysics
 ```